afs-public/ascend-sdk-python/docs/models/components/achdepositscheduleenddate.md

-# LastAdjustedDate
+# AchDepositScheduleEndDate

-The most recent date a position changed in any way
+The schedule end date if there is a finite number of occurrences

 ## Fields